akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 For the Akka Classic documentation of this feature see @ref:[Classic Cluster](../cluster-usage.md).
 @@@

-You have to enable @ref:[serialization](../serialization.md)  to send messages between ActorSystems in the Cluster.
+You have to enable @ref:[serialization](../serialization.md)  to send messages between ActorSystems (nodes) in the Cluster.
 @ref:[Serialization with Jackson](../serialization-jackson.md) is a good choice in many cases, and our recommendation if you don't have other preferences or constraints.